 In May 2019, 45 or 5.8% of Members of the House of Lords were from minority ethnic groups, according to research by Operation Black Vote and subsequent analysis.

 It is difficult to compare figures internationally, but the ethnic make-up of the 116th (current) US Congress is very close to that of the wider population, at 24.5% and 23.4% non-White respectively.

-One member of the Cabinet – Sajid Javid, the Home Secretary – is from a minority ethnic background.
+Three members of the Cabinet are from a minority ethnic background.

-Two (1.6%) of the Scottish Parliament’s 129 members and two (3.3%) of the 60 Members of the National Assembly for Wales are from minority ethnic backgrounds.
-None of the 90 Members of the Northern Ireland Assembly is recorded as being from a minority ethnic group.
+In May 2019, two (1.6%) of the Scottish Parliament’s 129 members and two (3.3%) of the 60 Members of the National Assembly for Wales were from minority ethnic backgrounds.
+None of the 90 Members of the Northern Ireland Assembly were recorded as being from a minority ethnic group.

-As well as the Mayor of London, Sadiq Khan, seven (28%) of the 25 Members of the London Assembly are from minority ethnic backgrounds, compared with about 40% of London’s population.
+As well as the Mayor of London, Sadiq Khan, seven (28%) of the 25 Members of the London Assembly were from minority ethnic backgrounds in May 2019, compared with about 40% of London’s population.